arkency/posts/posts/2018-05-14-rewriting-deprecated-apis-with-parser-gem.md

 It is however more burdensome for the end-user than it looks on first sight:

-* more often it several usages over codebase
+* more often it's several usages over codebase
-* you'd have to exercise all involved code paths to get that deprecation warnings
+* you'd have to exercise all involved code paths to see deprecation warnings
-* not all usages are equal (different keyword arguments to reader methods) and you'd have to account for default values (like limit being 100 implicitly)
+* not all usages are equal (different keyword arguments to reader methods) and you'd have to account for default values (like limit being set to 100 implicitly)

 Digging though codebase for usage and manual replace or maybe some `sed` trickery would help, sure.
 The thing is we can do better.
 We can rewrite Ruby, using Ruby.
 Enter excellent `parser` gem: